Skip to main content

 Anthropology is a colourful, creative discipline that produces systematic knowledge about human beings and the living and non-living things they live with.
 Departments of Anthropology usually have a rich academic composition that reflects the nature of the discipline.

-Anthropology education at the undergraduate level is four years.
+Anthropology education at undergraduate level is four years.

-The Department of Anthropology has different course offerings depending on whether the curriculum is focused on social/cultural anthropology or biological anthropology.
-Social and cultural anthropology programmes include courses on the development of anthropology, theories of anthropology, current composition of anthropology and anthropological research methods.
-You can access the courses our undergraduate programme curriculum developed on the based on social / cultural anthropology from the link below:
+Anthropology departments have different course compositions depending on whether the curriculum focuses on social/cultural anthropology or biological anthropology.
+Social and cultural anthropology programs include courses on the development of anthropology, theories of anthropology, current composition of anthropology and anthropological research methods.
+You can access the courses in the Yeditepe University Anthropology undergraduate program curriculum developed on the basis of social / cultural anthropology from the link below:

 https://fenedebiyat.yeditepe.edu.tr/en/anthropology-department/courses